connected-web/town-builder-game/README.md

 # Town Builder Game

-Buiild a town and create wealth
+Build a town and create wealth